AmaanEziz/blogSite/README.md

-This full stack blog web site allows users to sign in or create an account and sign in, post new blogs, edit/delete their blogs, comment on their own blogs as well as other users' blogs, and more.
+This full stack blog web site allows users to sign in or create an account, post new blogs, edit/delete their blogs, comment on their own blogs as well as other users' blogs, follow other users, view profile pages, edit their own profile page,and more.
 This project uses nodeJS/expressJS for the server side, mongoDB for the database, and regular EJS for the front-end.

 SignIn:
 <img src="./Photos/SignIn.PNG"><br><br>